Feeding-Spree/ISKA/README.md

 # ISKA: Intelligent Standing Kiosk for Annnouncements and Inquiries
 ### *A Sovereign, Semantic AI Kiosk*

 **ISKA** is an offline-first, intelligent information kiosk designed to provide students with near-instant access to campus information, announcements, and FAQs.
-Built specifically for the **Raspberry Pi 4**, it leverages a sophisticated "Sovereign AI" architecture that operates entirely without an internet connection.
+Built specifically for the **Raspberry Pi 4 Model B**, it leverages a sophisticated "Sovereign AI" architecture that operates entirely without an internet connection.

 ---